material-motion/material-motion/specifications/motion_family/tween.md

 * Only `to` is provided.
 Interpolates between the current value of the property and `to`.

-## Performers
+## Performer considerations

-### TweenPerformer

-Supported plans: `Tween`.

-Fulfills each provided Tween animation.
-If multiple tweens are added for the same property then the latest tween is used.
+If multiple Tweens are added for the same property then the latest tween is used.